tonyb7/umich-lecture-url-guesser/README.md

 UMich Lecture Recording URL Guesser
 ======

 Made this and currently using this for a course where my professor does not release lecture recordings on leccap until right before the exams.
+The intention of this policy is to force students to come to lecture, but several classmates have expressed that they would appreciate having recordings just to review and learn what the professor maybe went over too fast in lecture, and I just happened to find a way to retrieve the recording URLs for reference.

 My professor "leaked" one video to leccap (the first lecture), and from the url I got for that one (which I got from inspecting element enough times), I found the parts of the recording urls which correspond to the class and to the room in which the lecture was recorded in.
 Take a look in the `research` folder if you want to see my "research."